ni/nimble/packages/nimble-components/src/table/specs/README.md

 ### Blazor integration

 Blazor support should be accomplished through the typical integration patterns.
-It should be noted that if the Nimble `Table` component is generic, then the Blazor component will mirror that generic API.
+It should be noted that if the Nimble `Table` component is generic, then the Blazor component will mirror that generic
+API.

+_Placeholder for other Blazor considerations:_

 ---